- About Us

 The following provides a summary of approved garbage, recyclable materials and yard trimmings collection policies and procedures:

-Garbage collection service - Only county-issued 35-, 45-, 65- and 95-gallon garbage roll carts are approved for garbage collection service.
-Secure, durable plastic bags are approved for excess garbage disposal, and can be placed next to customers’ garbage roll carts on their scheduled collection day.
-Further, customers have the opportunity to obtain additional county-issued garbage roll carts to meet their garbage disposal needs, and are encouraged to consider this option.
+Garbage collection service - Only county-issued 35-, 45-, 65- and 95-gallon garbage roll carts are approved for garbage collection service. *Secure, durable plastic bags are approved for excess garbage disposal, and can be placed next to customers’ garbage roll carts on their scheduled collection day.
+Further, customers have the opportunity to obtain additional county-provided garbage roll carts to meet their garbage disposal needs, and are encouraged to consider this option.

 Recycling collection service - Only county-issued 18-gallon recycling bins, 40-gallon recycling bags and 65-gallon recycling roll carts are approved for recyclable materials collection.
 Customers have the opportunity to obtain these recycling materials container options to meet their recycling needs, and are encouraged to consider these options.
 To subscribe to the Sanitation Division’s FREE residential recycling program, please contact the division’s customer service team at (404) 294-2900 or click here.